-Phobic responses in dogs are generally associated with loud noises (eg, gunshots, fireworks) or a combination of stimuli such as rain, thunder, lightning, and perhaps even static or pressure changes associated with a thunderstorm.
-Some fears (eg, veterinary clinics, going outdoors, entering certain rooms, or going across certain types of flooring) may become so intense that they meet the definition of a phobia.
+Phobic responses in dogs are generally associated with loud noises (eg, thunder, fireworks, gunshots) and the stimuli associated with these events, including rain, lightning, and perhaps even static or pressure changes associated with a thunderstorm.
+Some fears (eg, veterinary clinics, going outdoors, entering certain rooms, or walking on certain types of flooring) may become so intense that they meet the definition of a phobia.

 |PrintOpen table in new window